twibiral/obsidian-execute-code/README.md

 hello("Bob")
 ```

+	- By default, Javascript runs in Notebook Mode.
+You can turn this off in the settings.

 - TypeScript
 	- Requirements: Node.js installed then run in command line `npm install typescript -g` and `npm install ts-node -g`. (`-g` means global install)
 	- Problems: If you use your global node.js installation and it doesn't work try to set your `ts-node` path in the settings to `npx ts-node` instead of `ts-node`.